jskora/tmux-config/README.md

     fi
     cp -pi tmux.conf ~/.tmux.conf

    Or use the included script.

+# Start tmux or reload the configuration in an existing tmux session.

+	:source-file ~/.tmux.conf

+	- or in a shell -

+	$ tmux source-file ~/.tmux.conf

 Reference
 ---------